hyperledger-labs/splice/cluster/README.md

 to the cluster.
 Each migration can follow a different release that is upgraded independent of the other migrations.
 The key `synchronizerMigration.active.releaseReference` controls the release used for all our main deployments and the infra stack.
 The deployment uses `dotenv` to read the cluster specific env configuration files.
-The version used for the deployment is set using `CHARTS_VERSION`.
+The version used for the deployment is set using `synchronizerMigration.active.version` in `config.yaml` or defaults to `CHARTS_VERSION`.
 The use of artifactory/google release artifacts can be controlled through `SPLICE_ARTIFACTS_REPOSITORY`.

 The infra stack and the canton network stack are included by default.